rust-lang/rustc-dev-guide/src/hir-typeck/eager-inference.md

 There are places during compilation where we need to depend on the current state of inference.
 This means we need to establish the type of a {term, item, etc, figure out exact wording in review} earlier than we otherwise would.

+Depending on the current state of inference means _we pay attention to the set constraints we currently have_ even if we've not finished finding all constraints yet.

-Eager evaluation of the type of a term (type inference) is required at some specific points to either make later type inference more consistent or (in the case of higher-ranked bounds / Higher Ranked Lifetime bounds) make it even possible.
+Eager evaluation of the type of a term (type inference) is required at specific points either to make later type inference more consistent or (in the case of higher-ranked bounds / Higher Ranked Lifetime bounds) make it possible at all.

 Eager type inference is when we do type inference earlier than we otherwise would.
 To do this, we bring in Expectations as an additional piece of context.